aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-images/extract-images/_index.md

 ---
-title: "Extract an Image from a Presentation"
+title: "Extract Images"
 type: docs
-url: /extract-an-image-from-a-presentation/
+url: /extract-images/
 weight: 30
 ---

 ## **Introduction**

-The following API method allows you to easily retrieve an image from a PowerPoint document.
-In order to get image information from a PowerPoint presentation please refer to [this](/slides/get-image-information-from-a-presentation/) article.
+The following methods make it easy to retrieve images in the default format from a PowerPoint document.

 ## **DownloadImageDefaultFormat**